hellobloom/share-kit-xamarin/README.md

 	- You can do this by going to the Visual Studio menu and selecting `Project -> Add NuGet Packages..` and then search for `forms9patch` you should get a result as shown below, from there select the package and the click on `Add Package` to install it.
 	![forms9patch.png](images/forms9patch.png)
 3. Once the `Forms9Patch` package has been added, add the above compiled library, by going to `Project -> Edit References` in Visual Studio.
 Then click on the `.Net Assembly` tab and then click on the browse button below and the navigate to the `sharekit.dll` library generated above and select it.
-	- The library should be shown under your dependencies in Visual Studio as follows
+	- The library should now be shown under your dependencies in Visual Studio as follows
 	![sharekit-dll](images/sharekit-dll.png)
 4. Finally setup the `Forms9Patch` library in the respective xamarin iOS and Android projects, by doing the following :_
 	- For Android add the initialization statement `Forms9Patch.Droid.Settings.Initialize(this);` in the MainActivity.cs file between the lines `global::Xamarin.Forms.Forms.Init(this, savedInstanceState);` and `LoadApplication(new App());` as shown below